abinit/abinit/doc/tutorial/eph4isotc.md

 The fist argument is a *GSR.nc* (*WFK.nc*) file with the energies in the IBZ that will be used to build the star-function interpolant.
-The quality of the interpolant will obviously depend on the density of this $\kk$-mesh.
+The quality of the interpolant obviously depends on the density of this $\kk$-mesh.
 The second file contains the *ab-initio* eigenvalues along a $\kk$-path computed with a standard NSCF run.
 In this example, we are using precomputed GSR.nc files with a 12x12x12 $\kk$-mesh for the SKW interpolation.